Monthly Electrical Costs to Run a Swimming Pool

 Estimated Electrical Costs for Your Pool

-As I mentioned above, the type of pump you’re using can impact how much you are paying for your electric bills.
-Here’s a look at the estimated cost of running the three most common pump types.
+As I mentioned above, the type of pump, heater, and light bulbs you’re using can impact how much you are paying for your electric bills.
+Here’s a look at the estimated cost of running this pool equipment.

 Variable Speed Pumps